pt1k/Tic-tac-toe/README.md

 ## Motivation

-I made this game program just as an exercize to learn C++.
+I made this game program just as an exercise to learn C++.

 ## The game